Education (ED)

 As an advanced qualitative method class, this course introduces theory and ethnographic research methods by presenting the various ways by which socio-cultural anthropologists observe and analyze phenomena, groups or individuals in everyday language and social practices in their local and global contexts, taking into account issues of language, equity and educational policy.
 Students will carry out an ethnographic research project of a particular phenomenon they wish to learn more about.

-Prerequisite: SED 622 with C or better
+Prerequisite: ED 622 with C or better or SED 622 with C or better

 ED 653, DISCOURSE, IDENTITY AND EDUCATION, 3 Credits